 Rebates in the form of cash payments on the total value of purchases in one accounting period are not generally received until the subsequent accounting period.
-Where the amount of the rebate can be determined, it should be accrued in the initial period and costs for that period correspondingly reduced.
+Where the amount of the rebate can be determined, it should be accrued in the initial period and costs for that period correspondingly

+- reduced.
 A reasonable effort should be made to accrue accurate amounts for allowances and rebates which will be received after the books have been closed.
 The difference between the accrual and the actual amount received may then be entered in the period in which it is actually received.
-Where a number of cost centers have received numerous charges from purchases, a rebate in recognition of the total of such purchases should be credited to these cost centers based on an equitable method of allocation.

-88. The message here is that, when dealing with a material item, an accrual-basis provider must make a reasonable effort to accrue accurate estimates of costs in the cost-reporting year in which they were incurred, even if these costs cannot be identified with precision.

-89. The \$1,038 of rental-car fees is probably not out-of-period.
+Where a number of cost centers have received numerous charges from purchases, a rebate in recognition of the total of such purchases should be credited to these cost centers based on an equitable method of allocation. - 91.
+The message here is that, when dealing with a material item, an accrual-basis provider must make a reasonable effort to accrue accurate estimates of the cost in the cost-reporting year in which it was incurred, even if this cost cannot be identified with precision. - 92.
+The \$1,038 of rental-car fees is probably not out-of-period.
 Under the "all-events test" described in the Treasury regulation quoted above, liability for this June 2001 expenditure likely did not attach until internal controls demonstrated that this was a legitimate business expense, not a rogue employee on a lark.
-Even if out-of-period, though, this expense is clearly not material, and it is unreasonable to require Petitioner to estimate this expense in time to include it in the 2001-02 cost-reporting year.

-90. The \$1,500 of computer consulting fees is out of period, but clearly not material.
+Even if out-of-period, though, this expense is clearly not material, and it is unreasonable to require Petitioner to estimate this expense in time to include it in the 2001-02 cost-reporting year. - 93.
+The \$1,500 of computer consulting fees is out of period, but clearly not material.
 Invoiced a year after the performance of the service, it appears that the vendor forgot about the service, so it is unreasonable to expect Petitioner to have knowledge of the claim and take the time to estimate this minor expense for the 2001-02 cost-reporting year.

-91. The \$4,225 of legal fees is possibly not out of period, depending on the reasonableness of Petitioner's expectation that its insurance deductible may not apply, so as to spare it the expense.
-Compared to the car-rental and computer expense, more may be reasonably expected of Petitioner's contemporaneous knowledge of this item, not due to the size of the legal bill, but due to the exposure involved in what appeared to be a defense of a tort claim.
-Under any set of circumstances, the expense itself fails the materiality test.
-Whether included in one cost-reporting year or the next simply does not matter.

-92. Thus, the reimbursements of these so-called out-of-period costs are not overpayments.
+- 94. The \$4,225 of legal fees is possibly not out of period, depending on the reasonableness of Petitioner's expectation that its insurance deductible did not apply, so as to spare it the expense.
+Compared to the car-rental and computer expense, more may be reasonably expected of Petitioner' contemporaneous knowledge of this item, not due to the size of the legal bill, but due to the exposure involved in what appears to have been a defense of a tort claim.
+Under any set of circumstances, though, the expense itself fails the materiality test.
+Whether included in one cost-reporting year or the next simply does not matter. - 95.
+These so-called out-of-period costs are therefore allowable costs.

 IV.
-Employee Cash Awards
+Costs of Employee Cash Awards

-93. It is difficult to understand the problem that Respondent has with this item.
+96. It is difficult to understand the problem that Respondent has with this item.
 Even with these longevity bonuses, nothing in the record suggests excessive compensation for these three employees.
 If Petitioner had paid a bonus to the three employees involved in this issue, and the bonus had been included in their gross income for federal income tax purposes, Respondent would not have disputed this compensation as an allowable cost.
 The issue arises here due to Respondent's application of its nonrule policy that compensation is an allowable cost only to the extent that it is included in the gross income of the recipient.